-If you have TikTok, you’ve almost certainly heard of the different “sides” of the app: Straight TikTok, Gay TikTok, Art TikTok, FrogTok … the list goes on.
+If you have TikTok, you’re likely aware of the different “sides” of the app: Straight TikTok, Gay TikTok, Art TikTok – the list goes on.
 In the past couple of weeks, an entirely new side has emerged: Jimmy Woo TikTok.

 His performances in both projects have won the internet’s heart.
-As WandaVision shot to popularity after its premiere, so did Woo. #WandaVision has racked up a hefty 1.3 billion views on the app so far, and #JimmyWoo alone has amassed 87.9 million.
+As WandaVision shot to popularity after its premiere, so did Woo. #WandaVision has racked up a hefty 1.3 billion views on the app so far and #JimmyWoo has amassed 87.9 million.

 Compared to other characters in the MCU, the agent has very little screen time.
-So what about Woo is special enough to get millions of TikTokers talking about him?
-Well, Jimmy Woo TikTok is a bit of a misnomer — many of the videos on this new side of the app are about Park, who plays Woo, not the WandaVision character himself.
+So what about Woo is special enough to get millions of people talking about him?
+For starters, Jimmy Woo TikTok is a bit of a misnomer — most of the videos in this new niche are about Park, not his WandaVision character.

-TikTokers are absolutely amazed at the sheer amount of projects Park has acted in throughout his nearly 17 years of acting.
-Users of the app have lovingly created the term “Wooiverse” to describe the cinematic universe containing each of his 153 acting credits.
+TikTok users are awestruck by the sheer number of projects Park has been in during his nearly 17-year-long acting career; they have lovingly created the term “Wooiverse” to describe the cinematic universe containing each of Park's 153 acting credits.
 Not only does Park have an impressively long resume, but he also has a varied one — the man practically invented range.

-Through his larger roles in sitcom Fresh Off the Boat, romantic comedy Always Be My Maybe and comedy movie The Interview, in addition to his smaller roles in shows like The Walking Dead, New Girl, and iCarly, Park has demonstrated his range and acting chops.
-Not only does this selection barely scratch the surface of his track record, but the Wooiverse extends far beyond the world of traditional film and television.
+Through larger roles in sitcom Fresh Off the Boat, romantic comedy Always Be My Maybe and action-comedy The Interview, in addition to smaller roles in shows like The Walking Dead, New Girl, and iCarly, Park has demonstrated both his acting chops and range.
+But this selection barely scratches the surface – the Wooiverse extends far beyond the world of traditional film and television.

 Comment sections on videos like these are all similar, with users writing things like “I swear I’m bout to find out jimmy in my parents wedding video or sumn too” and “this man has secured every bag possible.”

-With the fate of the characters of WandaVision and the status of a potential Jimmy Woo spinoff unclear, one thing is certain: the expansion of the Wooiverse shows no signs of slowing down.
+With the fate of the beloved characters of WandaVision and the status of a potential Jimmy Woo spinoff unclear, one thing is certain: the expansion of the Wooiverse shows no signs of slowing down any time soon.